Absci has applied our Integrated Drug Creation™platform to design a differentiated antibody for the treatment of Androgenic Alopecia (AGA)

 High affinity and potency

-Excellent developability profile
+Excellent manufacturability & developability profile

 Anticipated low immunogenicity